flupes/svplume/_posts/2022-07-24-420-junior-european-championship.md

 After a busy year of qualifying regattas around the US, he was invited along with 12 other boats from the United States to represent **Team USA** at two major events during the summer of 2022: The **420 World Championship** and the **420 Junior European Championship**.

 Having to choose between the two events, he selected the [**420 Junior European Championship**](https://2022junioreuropeans.420sailing.org/en/default/races/race) in Vilamoura, Portugal.
 While the event is called "european" and organized in Europe, 107 boats from all over the world participated.
 It lasted two weeks, with one week of practice and one week of regattas.
-It was an great sailing experience for Kenzo with a good balance of work, discipline, and fun.
+Sailing at that level was a great learning experience for Kenzo.
+It definitively required work and discipline, but it was also a lot of fun!

 See some pictures below and on the
 [official site](https://int420class.smugmug.com/2022-Galleries/2022-420-Junior-Europeans).